baylisslabs/FCND-Estimation-CPP/WRITEUP.md

 auto accelInB = accel + attitude.Rotate_ItoB(gravity);
 ```

-Then the elements of the Jacobian matrix are prepared as shown in reference equation below:
+Then the elements of the Jacobian matrix are prepared to match the reference equation below:

 <!-- $
 \begin{align*}